-In case of dissolution of the Company for whatever reason, the shareholders' meeting shall appoint and dismiss the liquidator(s), determine their powers and the manner of liquidation.
+In case of dissolution of the Company for whatever reason, and provided that the Company is not dissolved and liquidated in one deed, the shareholders' meeting shall appoint and dismiss the liquidator(s), determine their powers and the manner of liquidation.
 The shareholders' meeting shall fix the remuneration of the liquidator(s), if any.

-The liquidators can only take up their function after confirmation of their appointment by the shareholders' meeting by the competent Commercial Court pursuant to Article 184 of the Belgian Company Code.
+The liquidators can only take up their function after confirmation of their appointment by the shareholders' meeting by the competent Enterprise Court pursuant to Articles 2:83 to 2:86 of the Belgian Code on Companies and Associations.